-Are you a Software as a Service (SaaS)marketer and experiencing different challenges?
+Are you a Software as a Service (SaaS)marketer experiencing different challenges?
 If so, you’re definitely not alone.
-With such a competitive landscape in the SaaS industry, it’s no wonder that SaaS marketers are under pressure to perform.
+With such a competitive landscape in the SaaS industry, it’s no wonder SaaS marketers are under pressure to perform.
 After all, they’re competing against other SaaS companies but also against traditional software companies that are increasingly moving to the cloud.

 SaaS Marketing challenges can be many and varied.
 They can range from attracting new customers to keeping them engaged to winning back those churned.